mwaeckerlin/postfixadmin/README.md

-# PostfixAdmin

-Docker Image for Postfixadmin
+# Docker Image for Postfixadmin

 Best to use in https://github.com/mwaeckerlin/mailservice